-This entry is for the most general fallacy of quantificational logic; for specific types of quantificational fallacy, see the Subfallacies, below.
+This entry is for the most general fallacy of quantificational logic; for specific types of quantificational fallacy, see the Subfallacies, above.

-Howard Pospesel, Introduction to Logic: Predicate Logic (1976).
-A good introduction to quantificational logic with an emphasis on how it relates to English.
+- For a good introduction to quantificational logic with an emphasis on how it relates to English, see: Howard Pospesel, Introduction to Logic: Predicate Logic (1976).

 - Also known as "first-order logic", though "first-order" really refers to a type of quantification.